vanGoghhh/tp/docs/UserGuide.md

 ![Add Candidate 1](images/addCan1.png)

 Step 2.
-The *CANdidates* application will automatically switch to "Candidates" tab and the following message will be shown in the *result display*
+The *CANdidates* application will show the following message in the *result display*.
 >New person added: John Doe Phone: 98765432 Email: johnd@example.com Experience: 1.0 years Date of Application: 16-10-20 Address: John street, block 123, #01-01 Link:  Expected Salary:  Blacklisted: false Tags: [DogGroomer].

 Step 3.
-The application will show the updated list of candidates with the newly added candidate.
+The application will show the updated list of candidates with the newly added candidate in the *main list*.

 ![Add Candidate 2](images/addCan2.png)